mhcomm/pypeman/docs/userguide.md

 ## Messages

 Message contains the core information processed by nodes and carried by channel.
-The message payload can be of any type: Json, Xml, Soap, Hl7, text, ...
+The message payload may be: Json, Xml, Soap, Hl7, text, Python object...

 Useful attributes:

-* payload: The message content
+* payload: the message content.
-* meta: Message metadata, should be used to add extra information about the payload
+* meta: message metadata, should be used to add extra information about the payload.
-* context: Previous message can be saved in context dict for further access.
+* context: previous message can be saved in context dict for further access.

 ## Endpoints

-Endpoints are server instance used by channel to get message from net protocols like HTTP, Soap or HL7, ....
+Endpoints are server instances used by channel to get message from net protocols like HTTP, Soap or HL7, ....
 They listen to a specific port for a specific protocol.

 ## Message Stores

-A Message store is really useful to keep a copy of all message sent to a channel.
+A Message store is really useful to keep a copy of all messages sent to a channel.
 It's like a log but with complete message data and metadata.
-This way you can trace all Processing or replay a specific message (Not implemented yet).
+This way you can trace all processing or replay a specific message (Not implemented yet).

 ### FileMessageStore

-A `FileMessageStore` save all message in file in a directory hierachy.
+A `FileMessageStore` save all messages in file in a directory hierachy.

-### MemoryMessagStore
+### MemoryMessageStore

-Store message in memory.
+Store messages in memory.
 Lost each time you stop pypeman.